TL;DR – How to Sleep in a Recliner

 Nutmeg fabric variant of the Windermere Burton Power Lift Chair

 This is a mixed bag, and not every company offers extras, but you should keep an eye out for them.
-Here, we’re talking about recliners that offer lumbar or whole back ergonomic support, power recliners with battery backup systems (which are disappointingly rare, by the way), and the like.
+Here, we’re talking about recliners that offer lumbar or whole-back ergonomic support, power recliners with battery backup systems (which are disappointingly rare), and the like.
 We’ve even found a handful of recliners with an independently adjusting headrest, which is amazing!

 Advanced features also include advanced seating positions like Zero-G and Trendelenburg.
 We’ve never seen a chair that offers both.

 It’s usually one or the other.
-That’s fine though because they offer comparable benefits, so having both in the same model would, in our view, be over-engineering the chair in question.
+That’s fine, though, because they offer comparable benefits.
+Having both in the same model would, in our view, be over-engineering the chair in question.

 One thing you’ll notice that’s conspicuously absent from our list is the ability to lay completely flat.
 Some people may want that, while others won’t.
 If you have sleep apnea or are recovering from recent surgery, the odds are that you don’t want to lay flat anyway, so this ultimately comes down to what your needs are.
 It’s just not a universal requirement.